-Figure 5.7.
-Oxidation of a Secondary Alcohol to a Ketone by a Dichromate Salt
+Figure 5.7 Oxidation of a Secondary Alcohol to a Ketone by a Dichromate Salt

-KEY CONCEPT Alcohols are readily oxidized to carboxylic acids by any oxidizing agent other than PCC (which will only oxidize primary alcohols to aldehydes).
 Finally, an even stronger chromium-containing oxidizing agent is chromium trioxide, CrO3.
 When dissolved with dilute sulfuric acid in acetone, this is called the Jones oxidation, as shown in Figure 5.8.
 As expected, this reaction oxidizes primary alcohols to carboxylic acids and secondary alcohols to ketones.